kate0305/rsschool-cv-1/cv.md

 A1

-At the moment I am learning the language on my own
+At the moment I am learning the language on my own.